SirBofu/dsda-doom-mbf24/mbf24_spec.md

 - Add `Use frame = X` in the Thing definition.
 - `X` represents a frame number.

+#### Damage dice

+- Used on projectiles or charging enemies like Lost Souls.
+Can be used to parameterize the damage dealt by projectiles.
+- Defaults to 8 if not set.
+- Has no effect on complevels less than MBF24.

+#### Flat damage

+- Used on projectiles or charging enemies like Lost Souls.
+Adds a flat damage amount to the randomized damage to the attack when it hits.
+- Defaults to 0 if not set.
+- Has no effect on complevels less than MBF24.

 ## Frames

 #### Frame Flags